-RTi3 is Canada’s premier radiation therapy conference, as the scope and calibre of the program is to continue to set the bar for radiation therapist-led research across the country.
-2016 will mark the 10th Annual RTi3 Conference.
+RTi3 is Canada’s premier radiation therapy conference, as the scope and calibre of the program continues to set the bar for radiation therapist-led research across the country.

-Radiation Therapists are an integral component of the interdisciplinary team delivering Radiation Therapy to the large number of cancer patients.
-The abilities and knowledge of these individuals not only influences the well-being of patients’ during the radiotherapy process, but their skills and evidence-base they acquire has significant impact on treatment effectiveness and morbidity following radiotherapy.
-Thus, effective therapists must continue to develop unique and distinctive skill-sets and clinical approaches, blending the precise application of sophisticated technology with the holistic stance of supportive care.
+Radiation Therapists are an integral component of the interdisciplinary team delivering Radiation Therapy to large numbers of cancer patients.
+The abilities and knowledge of these individuals not only influences the well-being of patients’ during the radiotherapy process, but their skills and the evidence base they acquire has significant impact on treatment effectiveness and morbidity following radiotherapy.
+Thus effective therapists must continue to develop unique and distinctive skill sets and clinical approaches, blending the precise application of sophisticated technology with the holistic stance of supportive care.

 Rti3 is the only conference in Canada that focuses on the knowledge translation activities for research therapists.
 It has the goal to expose radiation therapists to exemplary international research in order to disseminate knowledge that will inform clinical care, professional practice and policies.
 Another important goal is to exchange scientific knowledge amongst clinical and research radiation therapists in the fields of education, research and clinical practice in a forum which will foster mentorship, collaboration and communication.